 OCR to Excel Converters can take the text within the image of a spreadsheet, and the spreadsheet itself, and create a functioning Microsoft Excel file.
 This could be hugely useful if you need to re-use tables found within handouts, infographics, books or inaccessible PDFs.

 One of the solutions is to keep these processes separate.
 You can use one software for character recognition and transferring data from image to PDF or text document.
 And then to use PDF (or text) to Excel converters to extract that data into your spreadsheet format.
 The very obvious disadvantage of this approach is that it adds the whole extra step into your data processing.
 You will start accumulate additional errors, will add time for setting up additional conversion, will add time to data processing and will add time for inevitable error identifying and bug fixing.
-However, it may be a good choice if you prefer a more “hands on” approach and a continues data flow is not a big issue for you.
+However, it may be a good choice if you prefer a more “hands on” approach and a continuous data flow is not a big issue for you.
 This is also could be a more budget friendly option if you are using FREE OCR and FREE Converters, minimizing your costs just to the cost of time you are going to spend on it.

 Fortunately many OCR packages offer you an option to automate this process, or at least to do everything while staying inside of the one OCR ecosystem.
 Most of the Enterprise level OCR solutions (like Abbyy FineReader Server, Abbyy FlexiCapture, or IRIS Document Server) have this function implemented in it on larger, highly customizable levels.
 That would allow you to automate your data flow directly from paper document to data files like Excel spreadsheets.